Experience Versions

 Deleting Experience Versions

-Experience versions other than “develop” can be deleted one of two ways:
+Experience versions other than “develop” can be deleted one of many ways:

 Once an experience version is deleted, any requests made to a domain that was pointed to that version will fail until that domain is pointed to a different experience version.